-Kate Raworth: The Economist Who Created the Doughnut Model for Sustainable Growth
+Kate Raworth: The Economist Revolutionizing Sustainable Growth

-Kate Raworth: The Economist Who Created the Doughnut Model for Sustainable Growth
+Kate Raworth: The Economist Revolutionizing Sustainable Growth

 1 of 5

-As a senior researcher at the Oxford University Environmental Change Institute, Raworth developed the Doughnut Model, which has gained widespread attention for its innovative approach to balancing the needs of people and the planet.
+Born in 1970 in the United Kingdom, Kate Raworth has dedicated her career to rethinking conventional economic success metrics like GDP.
+As a senior researcher at the Oxford University Environmental Change Institute, she developed the Doughnut Model, which has gained international recognition for its innovative approach to sustainable development.

-What is the Doughnut Model?
+✅ What is the Doughnut Model?

-The Doughnut Model is a visual representation of an economy that is designed to work within the ecological limits of the planet, while simultaneously ensuring that everyone has access to the resources they need to lead a fulfilling life.
+The Doughnut Model is a visual representation of an economy designed to work within ecological limits while ensuring everyone has access to resources for a fulfilling life.
+The model resembles a doughnut with two concentric rings: the inner ring represents the social foundation, while the outer ring represents the ecological ceiling.

 Social Foundation: Ensuring Well-being for All